-Findings: The proposed parking lot will include 75-degree stalls with a minimum width of 8.5 feet and depth of 19.6 feet.
-The proposed 90-degree parking stalls will have a minimum width of 8.5 feet and a minimum length of 18 feet.
+A single parallel space has been provided along the southern property line meeting the required 9 by 22 feet space dimension.
+Nine additional 75-degree parking spaces are provided along the southern property boundary.
+These spaces are designed to be 8.5 feet wide by 19.6 feet long.
 All two-way drive aisle widths have all been designed to exceed 24 feet.
 All one-way drive aisles have been designed to be at last 15 feet wide.
 This standard is met.